akashkodes/customer_analysis/README.md

 4) Leveraging gender-based sales analysis for marketing decisions: The data shows that females in Wisconsin spend 50% more on entertainment than males.
 Although the dataset only includes information for two genders, exploring sales across individuals with diverse gender identities would provide further valuable insights.

 These are just a few examples of the diverse insights that businesses can utilize to improve efficiency and increase profits.
-(The datasource and detailed steps to build this dashboard is provided by Stanley George Joseph)
+(The datasource is provided by Stanley George Joseph)